Panhavoan-Kymeas/fastapi-starter/README.md

   pip install -r requirements/dev.txt
   ```
 - **Environment Variables**: Ensure sensitive information (like database credentials) is stored in the `.env` file, which is ignored by Git.
-- **Alembic Migrations**: Always ensure all your apps are added to the APPS list in `core/apps_config.py` for Alembic to detect and apply the necessary migrations.
-Failing to do so will result in migrations not reflecting the latest changes to the models.
+- **Alembic Migrations**: As long as your models are located in the `models` folder, Alembic will automatically detect and apply the necessary migrations.
+There's no need to manually add apps to `core/apps_config.py`.

 ## Contributing